Sanjulaarora/Fullstack-My-Dev-Errors/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE] (./LICENSE) file for more details.
+See the [LICENSE](./LICENSE) file for more details.

 ## Author